XYZ: Online Manual

 The reasons can then be re-assessed in future – for example in future this server may no longer provide web services, and at that point, “xyz reinstate” can be used to stop ignoring the relevant checks.

-Fault reports from “xyz check” are intended to be machine-readable, so they can be consumed by an endpoint management system or a shell script.
-To make them easier to read, pipe them through “xyz reformat.
+Fault reports from the “check” action are intended to be machine-readable, so they can be consumed by an endpoint management system or a shell script.
+To make them easier to read, pipe them through “xyz reformat”.

 OPTIONS

-These options must come before the actions and arguments.
+Options must be specified before the actions and arguments.

 -e, --exclude PATTERN